 Q– Chores: What should I be doing in the garden this month?

-A– Rake up debris, and spread compost or manure on flower beds.
+A– Rake up debris, and spread compost or aged manure on flower beds.
 Remove remaining dead plant parts.
 Wait to do any planting until the soil has dried out enough that a ball of soil will crumble in your hand.
-If you have a cold frame, put cool-weather tolerant seedlings into it (gradually); or start cool-weather, early garden crops like peas, carrots, and greens by direct sowing in the soil of the cold frame.
+If you have a cold frame, put cool-weather-tolerant seedlings into it (gradually increase the time); or start cool-weather, early garden crops like peas, carrots, and greens by direct sowing in the soil of the cold frame.

 Q–What plants can be planted outside now?
 (Central Maine)